| Title: | Manipulate Matrix Row and Column Labels with Ease |

 "a" in "a [b]".

-Internally, this function calls get_pref_suff(which = "pref")
+Internally, this function calls get_pref_suff(which = "pref").

-get_nouns( labels, inf_notation = TRUE, notation = RCLabels::notations_list, choose_most_specific = TRUE )
+get_nouns( labels, inf_notation = TRUE, notation = RCLabels::notations_list, choose_most_specific = TRUE )get_nouns( labels, inf_notation = TRUE, notation = RCLabels::notations_list, choose_most_specific = TRUE )

 labels |